Azure/azure-sdk-for-java/sdk/search/open-api/readme.md

 # Code generation via AutoRest

-The Azure Search SDK uses [AutoRest](https://github.com/Azure/autorest) to generate low-level REST implementation code.
+[AutoRest](https://github.com/Azure/autorest) is an open source tool that generates client side code from the Swagger specification document describing RESTful web services.
+The Azure Search SDK uses AutoRest to generate low-level REST implementation code.
 To generate code, you will need to perform some one-time setup tasks, then invoke AutoRest with a given configuration.
-The repository contains a helper script to perform regeneration tasks.
+The repository contains a helper script to perform regeneration (needed when there are updates to the Azure API implementation) tasks.

 ## One-Time Setup